July Birthstone

 • Shoppers who dislike standard heat treatment disclosure (try unheated spinel)

-What is Ruby?
+What Is Ruby?

 Ruby is the red variety of the mineral corundum, colored by trace chromium ions that replace aluminum in the crystal lattice.
 The same species in any other color is called sapphire, which is why gemologists describe ruby and sapphire as sister stones.
+It rates 9 on the Mohs hardness scale.

 With a Mohs hardness of 9, ruby is the second-hardest natural gem after diamond, making it one of the most durable colored stones you can set in a ring.
 The International Mineralogical Association (IMA) symbol for corundum is Crn.